Engineering Activities for the Classroom

 Team Building Activities

-Engineering can be a very practical science, so it only stands to reason that students should be able to experience it that way.
-Conducting experiments in class will no doubt draw the students’ attention, as it’s something more visual and different from anything else they’re used to.
+Engineering can be a very practical science, so it only stands to reason that students should experience it that way.
+Conducting experiments in class will undoubtedly draw the students’ attention, as it’s something more visual and different from anything else they’re used to.
 In addition, when students see for themselves how engineering can be applied in the real world, they will be more interested in learning its ins and outs.

 The options are limitless!
 Teaching engineering in the classroom requires creativity so that you can engage students in this and other STEM sciences from an early age.

 Make Your Activities Appropriate for All Learning Types